 5. Honorary Officers

-The Executive Committee will consist of a Chair, a Secretary and a Treasurer who will be elected from the membership, together with between two and four members.
+The Executive Committee will consist of a Chair, a Secretary and a Treasurer who will be elected from the membership, together with between two and seven members.

 In addition to the Annual General Meeting and any special meetings, which may be called, the Executive Committee shall meet on not less than three occasions per year.
 Minutes will kept of all meetings and will be available for inspection.